bibek22/blog/content/programming/intro-to-python.md

 Slug: python-for-absolute-beginners
 Summary: [to be edited] Are you a beginner programmer or know nothing about programming but want to learn ?
 Have you heard about *python* before and wondered what the fuss was about? **Continue reading** if you want to learn one of the most popular programming language right now from the very basics.

-*Note: This is a direct export of jupyter notebook I made for a one day workshop on python I did.
+*Note: This is a direct export of jupyter notebook I made for a one day workshop on python I did on my campus.
 This needs editing.
-I might come back to it at some point in the future.*
+I might come back to it at some point in the future.
+No assurance of quality on this one just yet!*

 # Introduction to Programming in Python